 Target Housing is a house or apartment (including mobile homes) built before January 1, 1978.

 A Child-Occupied Facility is a building or portion of a building constructed prior to 1978 visited by the same child 6 years of age or under on at least 2 different days within any week for at least 3 hours; the combined weekly visits last at least 6 hours, and combined annual visits total at least 60 hours.
 Such facilities include day care centers, preschools and kindergarten classrooms.

 4 Hr.
 Refresher for EPA Renovation, Repair & Painting Lead Safety

 You must have a hard copy of your previous certificate available when you attend the refresher course.

-Certified Renovators looking to renew/refresh their RRP training to maintain individual and firm certifications with the EPA are asked to complete a 4-hour RRP Refresher class by either the 5 year or the 6-year anniversary of their initial training.
-The table above summarizes extensions that provide a sixth year by the date of initial training.
+Certified Renovators looking to renew/refresh their RRP training to maintain individual and firm certifications with the EPA are asked to complete a 4-hour RRP Refresher class by the 5-year anniversary of their initial training.

 If a Certified Renovator needs to arrange training after the anniversary date has passed, retaking the initial class satisfies the requirement in full.